 This Pathway is designed for lecturers who are required to complete the programme as part of their probation requirements.

 Probationers will benefit from tailored support by the Academic Staff Development team within the Centre for Learning & Teaching.
-The team will ensure you make the most of APDaS provision to enable you to gain Fellowship.
+The team will ensure you make the most of the Pathways to HEA Fellowship (PHEAF) Scheme to enable you to gain fellowship status.

-We have developed some videos to talk you through the basics of the UKPSF and HEA Fellowship and recommend you watch them before attending the Induction to Pathways to HEA fellowship (PHEAF).
+We have developed some videos to talk you through the basics of the UKPSF and HEA Fellowship and recommend you watch them before attending the Induction to PHEAF.

 Development opportunities for all staff